wtsi-npg/npg_porch/docs/user_guide.md

 We have tried to make interactions with npg_porch as atomic as possible, so the data you send and the data you receive follow the same schema.

 Security is necessary in order to prevent accidental misuse of npg_porch.
 An authorisation token can be provided to you by the maintainers, which you will then use to enable each request.
-Not implemented yet!

 A note on HTTPS: Client libraries like `requests`, certain GUIs and Firefox will try to verify the server certificate authority.
-System-administered software are already configured correctly.
-Others may need to be told where this certificate is, e.g. `/usr/share/ca-certificates/`
+System-administered software are already configured correctly, but other packages installed by conda or pip may need to be told how the client may verify with a client certificate e.g. contained in `/usr/share/ca-certificates/`.
+It may also be useful to unset `https_proxy` and `HTTPS_PROXY` in your environment.

 ### Step 0 - get issued security tokens